 While you think the heavy lifting is over, that doesn’t mean your job is done.
 You now need to continue to nurture your relationship with your customers.
-You need to keep them engaged and up to date with your latest products and show supportive content.
-To remain engaged with your customers, you can send follow up emails with workshops or tips and tricks to better use your product.
-The point of this step is to reinforce the customers decision to buy your product and to hopefully convince them to purchase again.
+You need to keep them engaged and up-to-date with your latest products and show supportive content.
+To remain engaged with your customers, you can send follow-up emails with workshops or tips and tricks to better use your product.
+The point of this step is to reinforce the customer's decision to buy your product and hopefully convince them to purchase again.

 Step 5.
 Advocacy

 You’ve moved your customers through the funnel, they are still receiving communications about the best practices and any feature products but now you want them to turn them into a brand advocate.
 The strongest recommendation is one that comes from a peer.
 Social influence holds a lot of weight and satisfied customers that leave great reviews will often share their recommendations with their friends and family.
 Keep track of the customers who engage in repeat conversions and ask them for a review.
 Offer additional purchasing incentives or reward customers who have reviewed.
 Give new and existing customers reasons to keep believing in your product.